-Currently we are exploring a number of potential uses for the various parts of the complex:
+We have identified and are exploring a number of potential uses for the Great Hall and attendant parts of the complex:

 The Great Hall

-Dating from the 14th century, it is one of the largest surviving halls of its period in Kent and was originally spanned by a great timber roof, twice the current height, and lit by fine tracery windows, one of which survives.
+Dating from the 14th century, it is one of the largest surviving halls of its period in Kent and was originally spanned by a great timber roof, twice its current height, and lit by fine tracery octa-foil windows, one of which survives.

-Much modified over time and put to farm use as a barn since the mid 18th century, what remains now an only hint at its former grandeur but has the potential to reveal much more through its restoration.
+Much modified over time and put to farm use as a barn since the mid 18th century, what remains now only hints at its former grandeur but has the potential to reveal much more through its restoration.

-Here, in a building within a building, designed to highlight aspects of the Great Hall’s architecture, we envisage locating a community, visitor and learning centre, telling the Charing Archbishop’s Palace story.
+Here, in a building within a building, designed to highlight aspects of the Great Hall’s architecture, we envisage locating a community, visitor and learning centre, telling the story of the Charing Archbishop’s Palace complex

 The Eastern Court

-Beyond the great hall to the east is a second court, which housed the palace’s kitchens and other services.
+Beyond the Great Hall to the east is a second court, which once housed the palace’s kitchens and other services.
 Turned to farm purposes, in the 18th century, nothing of these original structures now survives above ground.

-To the north of the built structures and covering mover half of the site area is what is now a grassed paddock offering unobstructed views to the North Downs above.
+To the north of the built structures and covering over half of the site’s area is what is now a grassed paddock offering unobstructed views to the North Downs above.

 After archaeological investigation, in a portion of the eastern side of paddock, in line with the western boundary of the north-south axis of the Great Hall, we envisage creating community gardens, reflecting garden styles from periods throughout the Palace complex’s history with an area providing a venue for occasional events and other recreational activities.